jamesaustinmiley/AD-Deployment/README.md

 <h2>Deployment and Configuration Steps</h2>

 <p>
 Log in to the Dc-1 Virtual Machine via Remote Desktop using its Public IP Address.
 In the Start menu, click on Server Manager and then Add Roles and Features.
 Install Active Directory Domain Services on this server.
 Next, promote the Windows Server on the Dc-1 VM to a Domain Controller.
-From now on whenever you log into DC-1, instead of just typing the user name (labuser) you must type mydomain.com\user name (mydomain.com\labuser).
+From now on, whenever you log into DC-1, instead of just typing the username (labuser), you must type mydomain.com\username (mydomain.com\labuser).
 </p>
 <p>
 <img src="https://imgur.com/mv6IIdD.png" alt="Add Roles and Features"/>